dreamfactorysoftware/platform-wiki/setup-guide/5-analyse-your-data/Setting-up-Excel-to-analyze-Snowplow-data.md

 Once you have downloaded the ODBC driver ZIP file, extract it onto your hard drive and double click the on the MSI file (e.g. `psqlodbc_x64.msi`).
 This launches an installation wizard.
 Work through the installation wizard until the installation is completed.

 Once completed, you can check that the driver is available in Windows.
-Click on the start menu and type in "Data sources".
-An option to launch **Data Sources (ODBC)** should appear.
-Click on it and then click on the **Drivers** tab in the top middle.
+Open up your **Control Panel**, double click on the **Administrative Tools** and then double click on **Data sources (ODBC)**.
+(Alternatively, click on the start menu and type in "Data sources".
+An option to launch **Data Sources (ODBC)** should appear.)
+Click on the **Drivers** tab in the top middle.
 You should see something like this:

 [[/setup-guide/images/excel/odbc-data-sources-drivers-listed.JPG]]

 Notice the listings for `PostgreSQL ANSI(x64)` and `PostgreSQL Unicode(x64)`.
 These are the drivers that have been, that we will use to connect to Redshift with.

+**Note:** if you are running a 64 bit version of Windows, but are running a 32 bit version of Excel, so have installed the 32 bit driver, this will **not** be visible in the list of data sources you've just pulled up.
+Instead, you will need to open `c:\Windows\SysWOW64\odbcad32.exe`, to see a version of the same software with all the 32 bit drivers listed.
+All the rest of the instructions that follow should be the same.

 Back to [top](#top).